Pre & Post Retirement Planning

 This is particularly the case since the introduction of the new pension freedoms in the 6 April 2015 Budget.
 These freedoms give you much more flexibility about when you can take your pension and what you can do with it.
-Our pensions article outlines some of these options for you and why you might need retirement planning advice.
+Because of the extensive range of options now available, you may well need retirement planning advice.
 However, whilst options such as income drawdown offer you a good deal of flexibility, you need to be cognisant of the risks, as our drawdown article explains.

 Of course, retirement planning nowadays is not just purely about pensions.
 Isas come into the mix too and for an increasing number, equity release schemes are also becoming a serious option.
 Whilst these schemes are not for everyone, for homeowners who think holistically and consider their property alongside their other assets, equity release can help many live the retirement they want.